pablodecm/phd_thesis/src/101_chapter_1.md

 *confinement* and *asymptotic freedom*.

-The property of confinement has been postulated to explain why isolated quarks or gluons are not found in nature.
+The property of confinement has been postulated to explain why isolated quarks and gluons are not found in nature.
 Quarks have only been found as part of hadrons, that are colour-neutral composite particles.
-Even though confinement has not been understood from first principles, because because the observables of bound states in QCD at low-energies cannot be computed in a perturbative manner, there exist extensive evidence both from lattice QCD calculations and experiments.
+Even though confinement has not been understood from first principles, because the observables of bound states in QCD at low-energies cannot be computed in a perturbative manner, there exist extensive evidence both from lattice QCD calculations and experiments.
 In a bound state between quarks, the effective potential includes a term that increases